-Classes of 3rd and 4th grade students can participate in a day of learning at Scranton School, a one-room country school experience on PAHS museum grounds.
+Classes of 3rd and 4th grade students can participate in a day of learning at Scranton School, a one-room country school experience on PAHS museum grounds at which they learn the way kids did back in the day.

+Time is spent immersed in one-room school activities from the 1940s.
 There is large- and small-group instruction.
-Time is spent immersed in one-room school activities from the 1940s.
 Students role-play 1st, 2nd and 3rd grade levels.
-Period clothing is given to the students to wear, and they assume the identity of a student from that time.
+Period clothing is given to the students to wear, and they assume the identity of a student from that time, complete with their period name (which they are called the rest of the day), and the names and descriptions of family members, chores they had to do that morning, some family history, and so on.

 A group of up to 30 students can be accommodated at one time.
 If you would like a group of students to live this historical immersion experience, complete the registration form and contact us.